8 Job Fair Tips for Employers + Free Checklist

 When it comes to developing a successful campaign at a job fair, part of the craft is making your booth (and, thus, your company and its brand) look cool, fun, and engaging.
 Although this is serious business, making it fun for all involved can ensure memorability and interest.
 Also, keep in mind that “fun” can also mean “helpful.”

-Consider the following to help your booth:
+Consider the following job fair table ideas to help your booth:

 6. Get the Most Out of Your Job Fair Interviews